-We are continuing to add new network members to expand TrustBridge’s capabilities and enable greater ability to help fund global, charitable work.
+We are continuing to add new network members to expand TrustBridge Global’s capabilities and enable greater ability to help fund global charitable work.

-What if I use a DAF outside of the US?
+What if I use a Donor Advised Fund outside of the United States?

-Because TrustBridge utilizes a network of similar DAF foundations around the globe, there is the ability to use DAF funds from outside of the US to make international grants.
+Because TrustBridge utilizes a network of similar DAF foundations around the globe, there is the ability to use DAF funds from several of our partners outside of the US to make international grants.

 How many grants can I recommend in a year?